-7.1.3 Analyzing and Debugging Traffic using 'Lightweight Syslog'
+7.1.2 Analyzing and Debugging Traffic using Syslog

-A 'Lightweight Syslog' logging mechanism allows you to perform phone logging without affecting phone performance.
+A syslog logging mechanism allows you to perform phone logging without affecting phone performance.

-- To enable the Lightweight Syslog: - In the Web interface, open the phone's System Logging page (Status & Diagnostics tab > Diagnostics > Logging), set the 'Activate' parameter to Network and provide a valid IP address and server port.
-Do not set any of the options (keep all as None).
+- To enable the Lightweight Syslog: - 1.
+In the Web interface, open the phone's System Logging page (Status & Diagnostics tab > Diagnostics > Syslog Config). - 2.
+Change the 'Log Destination' parameter from its default Local to Network. - 3.
+Provide a valid IP address and server port. - 4.
+Do not set any of the options (keep all as None). - Click Submit.